Research Graduate Program

 Job opportunities have been strong within the United States for people with graduate degrees in atmospheric and oceanic sciences.
 The government hires a large number of meteorologists with advanced degrees, as do many private forecasting companies and air quality consulting firms.
 In addition, there are openings for experts at various government and university research labs.

 The majority of graduate students get an M.S. degree, which can be earned as part of the path toward a Ph.D. degree or earned as a terminal degree opening significant opportunities within the public and private sectors.
-For both the thesis (M.S.) and the nonthesis (M.A.) options, a set of six core courses is highly recommended as a good foundation for a graduate degree in the Department of Atmospheric and Oceanic Sciences.
+A set of six core courses is highly recommended as a good foundation for a graduate degree in the Department of Atmospheric and Oceanic Sciences.

 A doctor of philosophy degree is offered with a major in atmospheric and oceanic sciences.
 Candidates may enter with a master’s degree or, for more qualified students, directly after earning a bachelor’s degree.